dheerajshenoy/dodo/README.md

 ## Installation

 1. Install the required dependencies

+    a.
+For Arch Linux Users

+    ``sudo pacman -Syu qt6-base mupdf mupdf-tools libsynctex cmake ninja``

+    b.
+For Debian/Ubuntu Users

+        You can install all the dependencies except for mupdf which has to be downloaded and built from source

+        ``sudo apt install qt6-base-dev libsynctex-dev cmake ninja-build``

+        1. Get the mupdf source code from the [release](https://mupdf.com/releases) page.
+        2. Extract and run the following command inside the directory

+        ```bash
+        make HAVE_X11=no prefix=/usr build=release -j$(nproc)
+        sudo make install
+        ```

 2. Clone this repo
 3. Once inside the repo directory, run the following commands